planetrobbie/terraform-gcp-hashistack/GCP.md

     gcloud projects add-iam-policy-binding <PROJECT_NAME> --member \
     'serviceAccount:<PROJECT_NAME>-tf@<PROJECT_NAME>.iam.gserviceaccount.com' \
      --role 'roles/owner'

-Note: Make sure your account is linked to a billing account.

 This ends the setup of your Google Cloud environment !
 Congrats.